Renowned Performance Poet

 "One of the best poets around and has been for a long time." —Terrance Hayes

-Smith’s previous book, Teahouse of the Almighty, was a National Poetry Series selection and winner of the ﬁrst-ever Hurston/Wright Award in Poetry.
-Her other poetry books are Close to Death, Life According to Motown, and Big Towns, Big Talk and Life According to Motown, which was recently re-released in a special 20th anniversary edition.
-She is the winner of the Rattle Poetry Prize, the Chatauqua Literary Journal Award in poetry and two Pushcart Prizes, for the poems "Laugh Your Troubles Away" and "The Way Pilots Walk.”
+Smith’s book, Teahouse of the Almighty, was a National Poetry Series selection and winner of the ﬁrst-ever Hurston/Wright Award in Poetry.
+Her other poetry books are Close to Death; Life According to Motown; Big Towns, Big Talk.
+Life According to Motown was recently re-released in a special twentieth anniversary edition.
+She is the winner of the Rattle Poetry Prize; the Chatauqua Literary Journal Award in poetry; and two Pushcart Prizes, for the poems "Laugh Your Troubles Away" and "The Way Pilots Walk.”
 In 2013, Shoulda Been Jimi Savannah received the Lenore Marshall Poetry Prize for the most outstanding book of poetry published in the United States in the previous year.

 Smith's work has been published in Poetry, The Paris Review, TriQuarterly, and other literary journals/anthologies, including Best American Poetry and Best American Essays.
 She has performed around the world, including Carnegie Hall, the Poets Stage in Stockholm, Rotterdam’s Poetry International Festival, the Aran Islands International Poetry and Prose Festival, the Bahia Festival, the Schomburg Center, the Sorbonne in Paris and on tour in Germany, Austria and Holland.
 A four-time individual champion on the National Poetry Slam—the most successful slammer in the competition’s history—Smith has also been a featured poet on HBO’s Def Poetry Jam and has performed three one-woman plays, one produced by Nobel Prize winner Derek Walcott.